celest-dev/website/docs/functions/functions.md

 ![Function Call Flow](img/function.png)

 To get started with building your first function, navigate to the `<flutter_app>/celest/functions/` folder and create a file named `<function_file>.dart`.
-You can create as many function files as you want in this directory.
+You have the ability to create as many function files as you want in this directory.
 The name of the file is used to organize and retrieve these functions.

 :::tip
 Access to your functions is denied by default.
 What this means is that you’ll need to add the `@functions.public()` annotation to the top of the file for functions to be publicly accessible.